UchiTesting/UDEMY-ASP-Core-EN/md/Intro.md

 - One which has the MVC approach
 - One that replaces controllers and Views with a Pages folder.

-Each view will be made of:
+In the latter context, each view will be made of:
   - A cshtml file
   - A cshtml.cs file extending `PageModel` which replaces Controllers.